 The Mangbetu people had a distinctive look and this was partly due to their elongated heads.
-At birth the heads of babies’ were tightly wrapped with cloth in order to give their heads the elongated look.
-The custom of skull elongation called by the natives Lipombo, was a status symbol among the Mangbetu ruling classes, it denoted majesty, beauty, power and higher intelligence.
+At birth, the heads of babies’ were tightly wrapped with cloth in order to give their heads the elongated look.
+The custom of skull elongation called by the natives Lipombo, was a status symbol among the Mangbetu ruling classes, it denoted majesty, beauty, power, and higher intelligence.

 This deformation usually didn’t affect the brain.
-As long as intracranial pressure remains the same as with a normal person, the brain should was able to adapt and grow into the new shape of the skull, resulting in no damage beyond cosmetic changes.
+As long as intracranial pressure remains the same as with a normal person, the brain should be able to adapt and grow into the new shape of the skull, resulting in no damage beyond cosmetic changes.
 The brain is a developmentally plastic organ and grows (expands) in the shape it’s given.

 Mangbetu people live in Central Africa, in northeastern Congo.
-The name Mangbetu refers, strictly speaking, only to the aristocracy, which in the 19th century established a number of powerful kingdoms; in looser usage it denotes the whole amalgam of people they ruled.
+The name Mangbetu refers, strictly speaking, only to the aristocracy, which in the 19th century established a number of powerful kingdoms; in looser usage, it denotes the whole amalgam of people they ruled.
 The Mangbetu subsist by hoe cultivation, with some fishing, hunting, and gathering.

 - The earliest written record of cranial deformation dates to 400 BC in Hippocrates’ description of the Macrocephali or Long-heads, who were named for their practice of cranial modification.